ZhgChg.Li

 After:

-- This case is relatively simple: after receiving the Webhook notification, forward the message to Slack.
+• This case is relatively simple: after receiving the Webhook notification, it forwards the message to Slack.

 5. Testflight Feedback Notifier

-Similar to 4, but using TestFlight Feedback Webhook notifications.
+Similar to 4, but connects to TestFlight Feedback Webhook notifications.

 Before:

-In the past, developers could only check tester feedback or crash issues by logging into the App Store Connect TestFlight backend themselves, which was very easy to overlook (there was even a case where feedback reported a year ago was only seen after a year).
+In the past, developers could only check tester feedback or crash issues by logging into the App Store Connect TestFlight backend themselves, which was very easy to overlook (there were even cases where feedback reported a year ago was only seen a year later).

 After: